This post was last updated on: July 3rd

 Will construction still be going on during this time?

-That being said, recent stay at home orders issued by the state of California and Florida as well as federal guidelines not permitting groups of more than 10 people from assembling have made it nearly impossible for Disney’s large-scale construction projects to carry on as scheduled.
+Recent stay at home orders issued by the state of California and Florida as well as federal guidelines not permitting groups of more than 10 people from assembling have made it nearly impossible for Disney’s large-scale construction projects to carry on as scheduled.
 While it’s possible we might be able to see smaller, less-intensive projects being worked on in the future such as Cinderella Castle’s refurbishment, the majority of Disney’s projects have come to a halt at this time.

 I have tickets to see the new Cirque de Soleil show, Drawn to Life, at Disney Springs.
 Are they canceling the show?